 I surprised myself for how little all this bothered me.
 We cannot know the love we have in ourselves for those that we care about until we are challenged.
 But doubt began to creep in about how long I could keep this up.

 One afternoon, I was speaking with an elderly Russian woman who has become a bit of a babushka for me, and she asked about my dogs.
 I related to her Kobe’s troubles, and she said her son had gone through the same thing.
 In a thick Soviet accent, she said, “You have a good heart, but what you are doing – – – this is not love.”
 She’s a tender-hearted woman, and she wanted to get across that the dog was in pain, and his quality of life wasn’t worth the suffering.
 I had to let him go.
 Somehow, her counsel made my decision easier.

 Thus, one by one, we said our tearful good-byes.
-My young daughter who, like me, loves to write, also has a poet’s heart.
+My eight year old daughter who, like me, loves to write, also has a poet’s heart.
 She composed this for him, which she gave to me today:

 And, yes, she wrote that herself.
-And she’s really, really young.
 So I am awe of her feelings and ability to express them.
 She certainly did a much better job than I could have.

 And all this affirms for me two things I believe deeply: first, that the only thing with any lasting merit in this lifetime is love.
 The warm feelings you have between a parent and child, a husband and wife, or a boy and his dog, are all as perennial as the grass.
 I’ve had a taste of wealth.
 Let me tell you, it’s boring.
 Think money buys happiness?
 Check in with Sheryl Sandberg this week, and see how cheerful her billion bucks are keeping her.